nikcio/Nikcios-toolkit/README.md

 -  `gulp scripts`
    -  Runs the JavaScript formatting
 -  `gulp injectToHTML`
-   -  Injects styles and JavaScripts into the html files
+   -  Injects styles and JavaScripts into the HTML files
 -  `gulp serve`
-   -  Starts a browserSync instance
+   -  Starts a browser-sync instance
 -  `gulp watch`
    -  Starts a watch of all the files in src
 -  `gulp reload`
-   -  Reloads the browserSync instance
+   -  Reloads the browser-sync instance

 ## Change browser support
 ___